In our research of over 5,000 people, we found that the #1 barrier to making more money was, by a huge margin, finding the right idea.

 • Video editing

-2) Strengths.
-Your idea showcases what you’re best at.
-Strengths are intangible qualities that you have a natural affinity for that make you stand out from the next person with your skill set.
+Your money-making idea needs to showcase what you’re best at.
+Strengths are intangible qualities that you have a natural affinity for that make you stand out from the next person with your skillset.
 This is typically what college kids often cite in place of real experience and, while I like to mock it, these actually matter.
 For example, I know a woman who openly said she never wants to talk to customers — her strength is working behind a computer and that’s what she likes.
 Great!
 Be brutally honest.
-You might be really good at building systems, or turning complex ideas into actionable insights.
+You might be really good at building systems or turning complex ideas into actionable insights.

 Find your strengths: What are the qualities that have gotten you the most praise on the job or in school, or that have made you feel the most ‘in the zone?’